Optimism in Equality Saturation: Conclusion

 \section{Conclusion}

 This paper tackles the problem of performing optimistic analyses over e-graphs in tandem with equality saturation.
-We identify a key problem that can cause optimistic analyses to compute unsound results over e-graphs---equality saturation can create ill-formed cycles in the e-graph.
-In the case of SSA form, this corresponds to cycles that either do not contain $\phi$s at all or whose $\phi$s do not satisfy strictness.
-These cycles can poison the analysis results with unsoundness.
-We identify a technique to compute analyses optimistically while only considering well-formed cycles, rather than all cycles.
-This technique allows for precise and sound analysis of e-graphs containing cyclic program representations after equality saturation.
-This technique also enables combining optimistic analyses and equality saturation to discover more conditional rewrites and to refine the abstraction of the analysis via more discovered equalities.
+We identify a key problem that can cause optimistic e-class analysis to compute unsound results over e-graphs---equality saturation can create ill-formed represented graphs which poison the analysis with unsoundness.
+We propose an algorithm to compute optimistic e-class analyses that are sound for all well-formed represented graphs.
+This technique allows for sound and optimistic analysis of e-graphs containing cyclic program representations during equality saturation.
+Additionally, optimistic e-class analysis has a similar performance profile as existing abstract interpretation and e-class analysis techniques, meaning it is practical to use.

 The treatment in this paper is primarily theoretical and discovers a qualitative improvement in capability over prior equality saturation systems.
-Important future work includes exploring domains where this technique could uncover quantitative gains in optimization potential.
-As alluded to in this paper, optimizing SSA programs is a candidate for this kind of investigation.
-However, we believe that reconsidering the program representation itself could be fruitful---our SSA graph representation only embeds data flow into the e-graph, while control flow is left untouched.
-The program expression graph (PEG) \cite{e_peg} is a representation where control flow can be manipulated by rewrites.
-In fact, this representation was originally designed for equality saturation.
+Important future work includes exploring domains where this technique could uncover quantitative gains in precision.
+Optimizing SSA programs is certainly a candidate for this kind of investigation.
+However, we believe that reconsidering the program representation itself could be fruitful---SSA programs separate data flow and control flow, and only data flow is represented in the e-graph.
+We believe optimism in equality saturation is applicable to other cyclic program representations, such as program expression graphs.
+Additionally, while we tackle optimistic e-class analysis in this paper, we do not propose an optimistic alternative to equality saturation---such an alternative may possess theoretical and/or practical advantages.

+\begin{acks} We are very grateful for discussions with Tyler Hou, Samuel Coward, Cheng Zhang, Alexandra Silva, George Constantinides, and more broadly at the Dagstuhl Seminar 26022, ``Program Optimization with E-Graphs''.
+We would also like to thank our reviewers for their valuable feedback.
+This work is supported by NSF grants IIS-1955488, IIS-2027575, DOE awards DE-SC0016260, AC02-05CH11231, and DARPA Agreement No. HR00112590131. \end{acks}